SAMM — SecuryTik Active Mikrotik

 Languages

 The admin and customer portals are fully translatable.
-Six languages ship built in:
+Eight languages ship built in:

 The translation editor